eoghain/RBCollectionViewInfoFolderLayout/README.md

 - [X] Imlement decoration view that places a caret over opened item linking it to the folder
 - [X] Animate dimple decoration
 - [ ] Make header/footer/dimple optional
-- [C] Figure out why position of the folder animates open, but the view just pops in
+- [X] Figure out why position of the folder animates open, but the view just pops in
 - [X] Implement sticky headers
 - [ ] Refactor deltaX calculation into prepareLayout so it isn't re-done for every item
 - [X] Allow for per item folder heights.